LBHackney-IT/lbh-housing-api/README.md

 To run database tests locally (e.g. via Visual Studio), then a local instance of DynamoDB will need to be running.

+The required tables and data will be initialised as part of the test.

 ### Agreed Testing Approach
 - Use nUnit, FluentAssertions and Moq
 - Always follow a TDD approach